datajoint/element-deeplabcut/README.md

 3. Ingestion of model information, and launching evaluation.
 4. Using an ingested model to run pose estimation.

++ See the [Element DeepLabCut documentation](https://elements.datajoint.org/description/deeplabcut/) for the background information and development timeline.

-For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
++ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
 This work is supported by the National Institutes of Health.

 ## Workflow architecture